 All working surfaces that are utilized during laboratory sessions or for laboratory activities must be covered with the appropriate barriers.
 After these barriers are removed, they are to be discarded.
 Surfaces in the laboratory are to be cleaned using the disinfecting wipes.
-Personal protective equipment is to worn at all times when disinfecting the laboratory.
+Personal protective equipment is to be always worn when disinfecting the laboratory.